Taimi: Partnerships and Collaborations

 Taimi has a long history of collaborations and partnerships in Pride events, both in the US and abroad, including fund-raising efforts.
 Taimi has partnered with Rakuten Viber to create a bot focused on educating its members on key LGBTQ+ topics and to allow queer Viber users to connect.

 In 2023, Taimi collaborated with the Known Agency in an "America the Beautiful" campaign to shine a spotlight on current anti-LGBTQ+ policies and laws in a number of US states, and to counter these by highlighting the values and freedoms upon which America was founded.
 The campaign was nominated for The Drum Awards in the category "OOH For Good" and honored with the ANA Multicultural Excellence Award.

-Taimi also partnered with Goodparts, a queer-owned and operated retailer, in a "Body Beautiful" campaign focused on love and acceptance of all body types.
+Taimi also partnered with Goodparts, a queer-owned and operated retailer, in "The Art of Intimacy For Every Pride Body" campaign focused on love and acceptance of all body types.
 In this campaign, well-known LGBTQ+ artists are providing artwork for Goodpart's product packaging.
 From October 31 to December 13, 2023, Taimi showed the "Taimi Moments" video, created in collaboration with Raygun Agency, on large screens between performances of LGBTQ+ artists Doja Cat, Ice Spice, and Doechii on their Scarlet Tour.

-In spring 2024, Taimi launched Queer Paradise, a series of live events in Southern California to celebrate diversity, sexual exploration, and dating fluidity.
+In the Spring of 2024, Taimi launched Queer Paradise, a series of live events in Southern California to celebrate diversity, sexual exploration, and dating fluidity.
 Each event in the series was curated to give the full spectrum of groups within the LGBTQ+ community a space to express their authentic selves.
 Taimi's partners for Queer Paradise include Hawtmess Productions, Eden Entertainment Group, Hump Events, Girls Gays & Theys, Damn Good Dyke Nights, and Gaybors Agency.

-In summer 2024, with support from GLAAD, Taimi has updated features and self-expression tools to better serve the LGBTQ+ people seeking connection in the app.
+In the Summer of 2024, with support from GLAAD, Taimi has updated features and self-expression tools to better serve the LGBTQ+ people seeking connection in the app.
 Taimi allowed members to select multiple sexualities, unified the list of sexualities across all genders, added more pronoun options, and created a more inclusive and improved list of subcategories for non-binary users.

-Also, in summer 2024, Taimi has partnered with gender-affirming underwear brand Urbody to release a capsule collection.
+Also, in summer 2024, Taimi launched a polyamory feature and partnered with gender-affirming underwear brand Urbody to release a capsule collection.
 Focused on gender inclusivity and sexual fluidity, the capsule collection includes a range of underwear and compression tops intended to promote "joy, self-love and empowerment."

+In 2025, Taimi launched the “Came For, Stayed For” campaign, created in partnership with Mother London and director Gianna Mazzeo.
+The same year, Taimi launched new in-person event discovery features.

+To address the issue of ghosting, in the Spring of 2026, Taimi created an activation in Los Angeles, dressing up actors as ghosts across the city's nightlife corridor, collaborating with venues to create a viral social media campaign over ghost sightings.